What is Supply Chain Management?

 what is supply chain

-There are 9 widely recognized types of supply chain management methods that can be considered when designing a supply chain network.
+There are 9 widely recognized supply chain management models that can be considered when designing a supply chain network.
 Each type has its strengths and weaknesses, brings different supply chain innovations, offers uncommon supply chain practices, and is best suited for particular kinds of businesses and market environments.

 • Push and Pull Model;